 - The drip tray is pretty small and autoflush fills it quickly

 - No native drainage provision from drip tray or machine- unless you drill the drip tray.
 Why VA?

 - So far, it seems you have to switch it on and then press the middle switch on the group to wake it up.
 (Possibly just a too brief read of the manual).
 As a result, no auto on that we could see…

 - Plasticy looking plating on the group shroud and even moreso on the valve toggles/handles (We hear the toggles are plated alloy but geez, they sure look and feel like plastic).
 They jiggle around too.
 This aspect could have been better executed.

 - Our has had one instance of a random bug.
 Switched on after a few days rest, it refused to run the previously stored recipe- instead running 8 sec preinfusion and that was it.
-To this point, the issue appears to have been a one-off, but we’re monitoring.
+To this point, the issue was a one-off.
 We have heard of another one doing some weird stuff too.

 - Would we buy one over a linea mini?
 Absolutely.
 Without a second thought.